 Many times, citizens' first contact with a member of the Frisco Police Department is made when they pick up the phone and place a call to one of our dispatchers.
 Dispatchers, who work 24 hours a day, 7 days a week, and 365 days a year, are available to answer all non-emergency and 911 calls placed to the police department.

-The Communications Division is comprised of three supervisors and 20 dispatchers who work 8-hour shifts to provide 24-hour coverage.
+The Communications Division is comprised of one manager, three supervisors, three shift leads and 20 dispatchers who work 8-hour shifts to provide 24-hour coverage.
 Dispatchers are specially trained to handle all types of calls from non-emergency inquiries about police services to assisting in the administering of CPR during life-and-death situations.
 Stress is definitely in the job description for dispatchers.

 Dispatchers are responsible for answering all calls for service placed to the Frisco Communications Center for both police and fire service.
 In addition, they dispatch for Frisco's Animal Control Division.

 Answering 911 calls is challenging due to advances in technology.
 Besides traditional phones, dispatchers receive 911 calls from cellular phones and Voice Over Internet Providers (VOIP).
+We can also now receive 911 calls via text from Verizon phones only at this time.
 Not all cellular 911 calls provide location information so it’s important to verify your location with the dispatcher when calling 911.

 For questions or concerns regarding the Communications Division, please contact the on-duty supervisor for the Communications Division or call the non-emergency police telephone number at 972.292.6010.